 On the Dialogue Frog website, you can listen to the same short conversations from the podcase while following along with a transcript.
 Each episode page also has a vocabulary list.
 Some episodes also have fun videos or additional information on the ‘Extra!’ tab.
 Use the these tools to help with your listening comprehension.
 New episodes are added to the website once per week.

-The Dialogue Frog podcast is a convenient way to practice English.
+The Dialogue Frog podcast is a convenient way to practice with short English conversations.
 Subscribe to Dialogue Frog on your favorite audio streaming service.
 The Dialogue Frog podcast updates once per week.

 Dialogue Frog is a podcast and website for studying English by using short conversations.